devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-CoPGs.md

 In _Bacillaria_, we observe collective pattern generators (CoPGs), which are generated from collective and coordinated behavior.
 No central nervous system or brain is involved.

 #### Aneural Architecture
-_Bacillaria_ brain looks like the following:
+_Bacillaria_ behavior-generation system looks like the following:

 * no spatial representation (free-moving), but does exhibit limited goal-directed behavior.